microcompiler/bridgetek/README.md

 Open the VSCode Workspace file, which is located in the root of the bridgetek repository.
 It is called firmware.code-workspace.
 The first time you open it, VSCode will install some dependencies.
 You should now be ready to compile and test the FT9XX project.

 ### Building, Program and Debugging
-Start building, programming and debugging your micro controller with the following commands:
+Start building, programming and debugging your microcontroller with the following commands:

 #### Building the Firmware
 * Tasks -> ft32:build (Ctrl+Shift+B)